 Providing Multilingual Services for Associates and Customers

+AssociatesMarriott International has invested heavily in multilingual services for its associates, from multilingual24 virtual learning environments that provide training materials, to global language learning25 software to encourage second language acquisition.
+But Marriott has found another unique way to encourage multilingualism and linguistic inclusion.
 In 2008, the company entered into partnership with Rosetta Stone26 and invited its hotel managers to begin studying any one of 30 languages.
 The program has since grown, offering language learning and inclusion programs to their associates throughout the world.
 One such program at the Protea Sandton27 in South Africa, provides the opportunity for Deaf students to gain experience in the hospitality industry and encourages hearing staff members to become actively involved in the learning process.

 GuestsOver the years, Marriott International has focused on providing an enjoyable customer experience for its guests throughout the globe.
 To ensure quality care of their growing global audience, the international chain has continued to invest in professional localization and translation services for their websites and mobile apps.
 A brand as internationally-recognized as Marriott requires a team of seasoned language service professionals who can efficiently and expertly deliver high-quality translation and localization services using machine translation software and experienced, in-country linguists.
 Marriott International has managed to do just that.

 Partnering With Language Services Experts is Your Key to SuccessMarriott International didn’t become one of the world’s largest hotel chains all by itself.
 Among many strategic growth partners, Marriott also invested heavily in language services specialists.
 By providing access to the highest quality of multilingual customer services in addition to translated and localized content, Marriott International has made it easier for people to travel the globe for both business and pleasure.

 Akorbi BPO – A Formidable LSP Presence in Africa

+“Akorbi is a U.S.-based company which provides enterprise solutions that empower companies to achieve success in the global economy.
+We help companies connect with employees, vendors, and customers in over 170 languages 24×7, in any modality, from any location.” – AkorbiIf you are looking for a seasoned, multilingual LSP partner, Akorbi might just be the LSP for you.
 Akorbi is recognized as one of the largest US-based language service providers, offering unparalleled worldwide language service support.
 With a powerful global presence in three locations within the Americas (United States, Dominican Republic, and Columbia), Akorbi has recently expanded to both East and West Africa, adding four new multilingual contact centers.

+Answering the language services call with localization best practicesOne of the top three rules to localization best practices is to forge partnerships with the local market.
+Another golden rule is to engage the services of subject matter experts (SMEs), and a third is to hire locally.
+Not only has Akorbi met these three rules, but over time, the company has mastered all the others.
+When Ralph Bonaduce, President of Akorbi BPO, was approached by a client who required Portuguese and Portuguese Creole interpreters, he set his sights on Cabo Verde, knowing that Portuguese and Portuguese Creole were widely spoken in that region.
+This quickly led to a forged relationship with Victor Santos.
 Victor is not only a native Cabo Verdean, but is also a fluent speaker of both Portuguese and Portuguese Creole.
 Victor offers ground-floor experience in running a multilingual contact center and is closely connected to a highly-educated, motivated, and talented candidate pool of Cabo Verdean multilingual professionals – a proverbial match made in heaven.
 And so, in April, 2015, Akorbi’s first African BPO multilingual contact center opened on the island of St. Vincent, in the city of Mindelo, Cabo Verde.
 The partnership has now blossomed into four locations in East and West Africa:

 - Vincent (Mindelo), Cabo Verde